vimagick/dockerfiles/pptpd/README.md

 username    *       password        *
 ```

-> Please use strong password in `cha-secrets` file to protect your server.
+> Please use strong password in `chap-secrets` file to protect your server.

 ## Server Setup